Mac Webcams With Built-In Microphones

 Premium Apple Compatible Webcams With Quality Microphones

 Once you move out of the budget range of webcams, manufacturers strive to match the audio input quality to the better lenses and camera sensors inside.
 So, in the upper range of premium webcams, you'll find much better microphone sensitivity, wider frequency response, less background noise, hiss or hum.
-Especially in models from manufacturers like Logitech webcams, Creative Labs web cameras and otherz that have microphones with built-in noise cancellation, you'll hear less background noise and interference for an improved video and voice chatting experience.
+Especially in models from manufacturers like Logitech, Creative Labs and othes that have microphones with built-in noise cancellation, you'll hear less background noise and interference for an improved video and voice chatting experience.
 Sadly, alot of the $10-$20 imported cheap webcams for Mac I've tested over the years tend to have sub-par microphones that often sound thin and hollow compared to the microphone components used on better quality and name-brand webcams.

 External Mac Webcams with Mic